MartyMcData/42/README.md

 # Welcome
-Thank you for taking the time to stop by [42](https://github.com/MartyMcData/42)reprository, this reprository is dedicated to completed projects, if you'd like to see completed work, feel free to check out [Deep_Thought](https://github.com/MartyMcData/Deep_Thought).
+Thank you for taking the time to stop by [42](https://github.com/MartyMcData/42) reprository, this reprository is dedicated to completed projects, if you'd like to see completed work, feel free to check out [Deep_Thought](https://github.com/MartyMcData/Deep_Thought).

 ## Repository Background